Reclassifying Feynman integrals as special functions

-More generally, one can cast the system of first-order differential equations into a differential operator acting on one of the master integrals.
-After factorizing this differential operator into a product of simpler differential operators, information about the special functions involved in the solution can be obtained by studying each individual factor~\cite{Adams:2017tga}.
-If all the factors are first-order, we would expect that the solution can be written as multiple polylogarithms.
-If we encounter an irreducible second-order differential operator, the iterated integral solution would contain an elliptic curve.
-From this perspective, the space of special functions can be arbitrarily complicated if there is no strong constraint on the form of the differential operator.\footnote{Based on the resurgence theory~\cite{ecalle1981fonctions}, the perturbative series can eventually recover all nonperturbative information of quantum field theory.
-Therefore, it is natural to expect that FIs with more and more loops will be extremely complicated.} Indeed, besides multiple polylogarithms and elliptic curves, people have discovered differential operators associated with generalized hypergeometric functions~\cite{Ablinger:2017bjx}, algebraic curves with higher genus and more complicated geometric objects like Calabi-Yau manifolds~\cite{Klemm:2019dbm}.
-For special functions beyond multiple polylogarithms, it is currently not only hard to take advantage of the symbol technique, but also challenging to compute numerical results at given kinematic points.
-This is a hot topic under study currently.
+In a more general context, the system of first-order differential equations can be reformulated as a differential operator acting on one of the master integrals.
+The subsequent factorization of this differential operator into a product of simpler counterparts provides insights into the special functions involved in the solution~\cite{Adams:2017tga}.
+If all factors are first-order, one would anticipate that the solution can be expressed in terms of multiple polylogarithms.
+Conversely, encountering an irreducible second-order differential operator suggests that the iterated integral solution will encompass an elliptic curve.
+From this standpoint, the space of special functions can assume arbitrary complexity in the absence of a strong constraint on the form of the differential operator.\footnote{Based on the resurgence theory~\cite{ecalle1981fonctions}, the perturbative series can eventually recover all nonperturbative information of quantum field theory.
+Therefore, it is natural to expect that FIs with more and more loops will be extremely complicated.} Indeed, in addition to multiple polylogarithms and elliptic curves, researchers have identified differential operators associated with generalized hypergeometric functions~\cite{Ablinger:2017bjx}, algebraic curves with higher genus, and more intricate geometric objects such as Calabi-Yau manifolds~\cite{Klemm:2019dbm}.
+Exploring special functions beyond multiple polylogarithms presents not only a current challenge in leveraging the symbol technique but also difficulty in obtaining numerical results at specific kinematic points.
+This area of investigation is currently a focal point of active research.

 Besides exploring special functions within the $\epsilon$ expansion of FIs, another avenue of inquiry involves the comprehensive classification of dimensionally regulated FIs.
 This endeavor encompasses efforts to categorize FIs using GKZ systems~\cite{IMGel'fand_1992}.
 While constituting a top-down approach to understanding FIs, certain properties of GKZ systems remain underexplored, leaving numerous open questions.
 Challenges include the construction of the system and its expansion in terms of $\epsilon$.
 Additional research is imperative before it can effectively support state-of-the-art computations.